will4skill/algo-review/README.md

 ## Things to Memorize: 🧠 🔄
 1. Floor logic # See  [#145](https://github.com/will4skill/algo-review/blob/main/README.md#145-reverse-integer)  ✅
-2. Duque import and use (pop, append, popLeft)  ✅
+2. Dequeue import and use (pop, append, popLeft)  ✅
 3. -1 is last element in list  ✅
 4. Initialize arr with value (array = [0]*10)  ✅
 5. List pop, list append  ✅